 The Country Day community includes an exceptional network of parents who are an integral part of our school.
 They support our students through the generosity of their time and resources, and help strengthen student programs, build community, and provide additional support through fundraising.
 In addition, we believe in cultivating a community of life-long learners, including parents.

 Every year, hundreds of parents volunteers donate thousands of hours of their time for the benefit of our students and teachers.
 The impact of our volunteers’ contributions is immeasurable and greatly appreciated.
 There are many opportunities to volunteer and get involved at Country Day for both working and non-working parents.

 Country Day Fund

 Volunteers work in collaboration with the Advancement Office to connect with all members of the Country Day community to encourage broad-based support for the school’s top giving priority—the Country Day Fund.
 Through their leadership, ideas, and personal outreach efforts, Country Day Fund volunteers help to ensure the success of each campaign in fulfilling the school’s annual budgetary needs.
-Learn more about volunteering for the Country Day Fund.
+Learn more about the Country Day Fund.

 Parent Support Groups